-Fill a glass with lukewarm water, then add ¾ teaspoon of salt and stir till combined.
-Then, swirl the rinse around in your mouth for 30 seconds and spit.
-For the best results, use this solution two to three times a day.
+Fill a glass with lukewarm water, add ¾ teaspoon of salt, and stir until combined.
+Then, swirl the rinse in your mouth for 30 seconds and spit.
+Use this solution two to three times a day for the best results.

-Because there is so much acid in this mixture, it can be harmful to your tooth enamel if used in excess, so try to avoid overuse.
+Because there is so much acid in this mixture, it can harm your tooth enamel if used excessively, so avoid overuse.

 Make your Mouthwash

-If your gum disease has developed to a more advanced stage and the saltwater mix is not working, there are a few homemade drops of mouthwash you can try.
+If your gum disease has developed to a more advanced stage and the saltwater mix is not working, you can try a few homemade drops of mouthwash.
 A vital element to remember is that you should never swallow mouthwash, so be sure to spit it out after swirling it in your mouth.

 Sage is a fantastic herb to use in a mouthwash.
 It lowers the number of bacteria that contribute to plaque.
-However, you need to swirl this rinse in your mouth for 1 minute for the best results.
+However, swirling this rinse in your mouth for 1 minute would be best for the best results.

 How to make the mixture

 To start, you need 1 ½ cups of boiling water.
-Next, you need to add 2 tbsp of fresh sage (if you don’t have fresh sage, you can use 1 tsp of dried sage) to the boiling water.
+Next, add 2 tbsp of fresh sage (if you don’t have fresh sage, you can use 1 tsp of dried sage) to the boiling water.

-Leave this solution to soak for 10 minutes and then strain it and let it cool.
+Leave this solution to soak for 10 minutes, then strain and let it cool.
 Once cooled, you can use the rinse two to three times a day.

-Sage is also a great ingredient to use for swollen or inflamed gums as it contains antibacterial and anti-inflammatory properties.
+Sage is also a great ingredient for swollen or inflamed gums, as it contains antibacterial and anti-inflammatory properties.

-Aloe Vera is an excellent option to get rid of gingivitis and significantly reduces plaque and gum disease.
+Aloe Vera is an excellent option for getting rid of gingivitis and significantly reducing plaque and gum disease.

 Lemongrass Oil Mouthwash